 Another option for those of you (like Francisco) that have TONS of debt, is to consolidate your loans.

-There are companies that will take your loans and combine them into one loan and refinance them.
+There are companies (like ELFI and Earnest) that will take your loans and combine them into one loan and refinance them.
 Refinancing your loans basically means to replace a loan with a new one.
 This is often done to take advantage of lower interest rates.

 If you have government loans at a higher rate, you can potentially refinance them and pay a lower interest rate.
 Depending on how large your loans are, this could end up saving tens of thousands of dollars!
 For many people, this is a no brainer.